 This course begins with a review of the building block concept of the time value of money and quickly moves onto bond and stock valuation; the relation between risk and return; and the ongoing debate about the workings of financial markets according to the Efficient Market Hypothesis and the alternative hypothesis of Behavioral Finance.

 Learning Outcomes of Financial Markets

-- Value government and corporate bonds.
+- Know how to value government and corporate bonds.

-- List and explain the benefits of diversification.
+- Quantify the benefits of diversification.

 - Understand how to compute alpha and the joint hypothesis problem.

 - Identify relevant information and apply the tools required to solve complex financial problems.